rururu/es-boat/README.md

 You can open a nautical chart in another browser window on the address http://localhost:4444/chart.html.

-For now expert system answer questions only about nearby islands and shows them on the HUD.
+For now expert system answers questions about nearby islands and other geographical objects and shows them on the HUD.
+More features will come soon.
 Stay tuned.

+Honestly, this is not only the boat, but also a vehicle that can go upon the ground along the roads and off roads.
+More then this, it is a flying apparatus that can fly above the ground and the sea.
+Just set the desired altitude and speed.
+Top secret!
+This is also a spacecraft, just set the altitude more then 120000.
+Happy flying!

 Copyright and license
 ----